McShelby/hugo-theme-relearn/exampleSite/content/cont/frontmatter/_index.en.md

 # Default: not set
 # This is used for generating social media meta information for the opengraph
 # protocol and twitter cards.
-# If not set, the set value of your site's config.toml is used.
+# If not set, the set value of your site's hugo.toml is used.
 images = [ "images/hero.png" ]

 # The title of your page.